Evolution of networks with multiple junctions: Short time existence I

+The strategy of the proof is exactly the same for both the Sobolev and the H\"{o}lder case, so we briefly describe it below without specifying the spaces of the initial data and of the solutions, which we will simply denote by $\mathcal{I}$ and $\mathbb{E}_T$, respectively.
+Then, in the next sections, we will enter more into the details of both cases, in particular where they differ a little bit.

-For sake of simplicity, we will deal in some detail with the case of the simplest possible network, a {\em triod} and we will explain how the same line works for a regular network with general structure.
+We will first prove existence and (standard) uniqueness for system~\eqref{problema-nogauge-general} in such spaces, giving the {\em special} curvature flow of an initial network, then we will show the existence and geometric uniqueness for the curvature flow Problem~\eqref{problema} in Definition~\ref{probdef} in the same spaces (``dropping'' the continuity requirement on the tangential velocity functions $\lambda^i$ and allowing initial networks less smooth that $C^2$, in the Sobolev setting).
+For simplicity, we will deal in detail with the case of the simplest possible network, a {\em triod}, and then we will explain how to adapt the arguments to the case of a general regular network.